JBEI/edd/README.md

  * Test Celery & Flower from the command line (see [Controlling EDD's Dependencies](#ControllingDependencies))<a name="Test_Celery_And_Flower_Deb"></a>
     * Restart RabbitMQ if stopped
     * Run celery from the command line to test
+	   * For Celery 3.1, the final message should end with'celery@yourhostname ready.'
     * Run Flower from the commend line to test
 	* Access flower from the web interface
 	   * Note that Flower only shows tasks that ran *while Flower was running*